RealJavascriptKid/GHLNotification/README.md

 # GHLNotification
-Temporary hack to display notification in GHL
+Temporary hack to display notification in GHL.

+# DISCLAIMER
+I won't be responsible for any damage it caused.
+I am sharing it just for the benefit of others.
+I am myself going to use the same code for my own GHL Agency.
+Also I am Developer so I understand playing with code.

+Also this shouldn't be taken as primary solution.
+This is temporary hack to achieve what you want.
+I would definately use the official solution if/when provided by GHL.

 ## Instructions
 - Switch to Agency View